-- Continuous assessment (N_Continua), based on participation and degree of involvement in the teaching-learning process, taking into account regular attendance at planned face-to-face activities and the resolution of questions, proposed problems and work. - Evaluation of the practical activities (N_Practices) based on the achievement of objectives in the laboratory sessions and the preparation of work, reports and projects.
-Individual oral presentations will be held to defend and explain the projects carried out, evaluating the student's ability to transmit knowledge.
+- Continuous assessment (N\Continua), based on participation and degree of involvement in the teaching-learning process, taking into account regular attendance at planned face-to-face activities and the resolution of questions, proposed problems and work.
+Completion of an exam or partial knowledge test that will consist of both practical questions and problems taught up to the moment of taking the exam. - Evaluation of the practical activities (N\Practices) based on the achievement of objectives in the laboratory sessions and the preparation of work, reports and projects.
+The projects are individual and oral presentations will be held to defend and explain the projects carried out, evaluating the student's ability to transmit knowledge.